 Although people might disagree on the understanding or evaluation of the poem, "The Answer" should undoubtedly be viewed as "the first poem" of "a new era" (Zhang, 2016).
-"The Answer" became a paradigm for a long time in terms of both the theme and expression.
+"The Answer" became a paradigm in terms of both its themes and expression.
 Of course, the significance of its paradigm is not just that the poem offered catchy aphorisms like "Debasement is the password of the base, / Nobility the epitaph of the noble."
-The recognition of its "first" contains a kind of historical evaluation.
-Because of "The Answer" and some other poems, Bei Dao enjoys a special status in the contemporary new poetry in China.
-It has been commented that "Bei Dao, the symbol of the new poetry era in the history of the 20th-century Chinese poetry", "[Bei Dao] is a powerful link connecting the preceding and the following, and a milestone that cannot be ignored."
-These views are not based purely on poetics, as the slogan of a new generation of poets after him (the third generation) directly referred to him - "PASS Bei Dao."
+The recognition of its groundbreaking nature is linked to its connections with history.
+Because of "The Answer" and some other poems, Bei Dao enjoys a special status in contemporary new poetry in China.
+It has been suggested that "Bei Dao [is] the symbol of the new poetry era in the history of the 20th-century Chinese poetry."
+This status is in part due to the poet's historical role: "[Bei Dao] is a powerful link connecting the preceding and the following, and a milestone that cannot be ignored."
+Even the next generation of poets recognized his status and regarded him a figure to surpass, directly referring to him in their main slogan - "PASS Bei Dao."
 (Zhang and Dai, 70-71)

 The poem was originally composed in 1973 titled "Let me tell you, world."
-The revised version was later posted in the "four five" poetry movement in 1976.
-Although it was posted in a barely noticeable corner, it still had some repercussions.
-Later, the poem appeared in the inaugural issue of Jintian(Today, 今天) in 1978, and was widely read with this famous "underground publication".
-But it was not until 1979 that "The Answer" was first published in a major official poetry publication, the March issue of Shikan(诗刊).
+The revised version was later posted as part of the "four five" poetry movement in 1976.
+Although it was posted on informal bulletin boards, it still had some repercussions.
+Later, the poem appeared in the inaugural issue of Jintian(Today, 今天) in 1978, and was widely read with this famous "underground publication."
+But it was not until 1979 that "The Answer" was first published in a major official poetry publication, the March issue of $Shikan(\ref{FH})$.
 This publication was a watershed.
-With the further publication of many poems following "The Answer", which were later called "Misty Poetry", the poem marked that Misty Poetry went from underground to the mainstream (Qi, 2017).
+It was followed by the further publication of many poems, which were later called "Misty Poetry."
+"The Answer" marked the moment when Misty Poetry went from underground to the mainstream (Qi, 2017).

-"The Answer", along with other early works of Bei Dao, bear strong personal heroism and self-expression.
-This poem's language is particularly sharp with a clear reference to the society Bei Dao lived in - the upside-down society during the Cultural Revolution.
-At the very beginning, the author used a paradoxical aphorism to denounce the absurd era in "Debasement is the password of the base, / Nobility the epitaph of the noble. / See how the gilded sky is covered / With the drifting twisted shadows of the dead."
+"The Answer," along with other early works of Bei Dao, speaks to strong personal heroism and self-expression.
+This poem's language is particularly sharp with a clear reference to the society Bei Dao lived in, the upside-down society during the Cultural Revolution.
+The poem opens a paradoxical aphorism to denounce the absurd era: "Debasement is the password of the base, / Nobility the epitaph of the noble. / See how the gilded sky is covered / With the drifting twisted shadows of the dead."
 The despicable people took their debasement as a passport that allowed them to live unimpeded, yet the noble people were killed for their nobility and integrity.
 Images and metaphors filled the entire poem, which is also the major characteristics of the Misty Poetry, enhancing the sense of contradiction and absurdity.
-"The gilded sky" represented the hypocrisy and fakeness of the "achievements" that the authorities bragged about.
-Under those "achievements", the author saw the "drifting twisted shadows," which represented the blood and spirit of the noble dead who were twisted by the authorities and were forgotten by the people.
-The twisted humanity and the blur of the right and wrong at that time were like "a thousand sails contest the Dead Sea"; a generation of poets felt lost and perplexed - felt like "ice" after the "Ice Age".
-The "Ice Age" here represented the age before the enlightenment.
-The author was questioning why unreasonable chaos and disorders still filled the world despite humans had entered the age of reasoning.
+"The gilded sky" represents the hypocrisy and fakeness of the "achievements" that the authorities bragged about.
+Under those "achievements," the author saw the "drifting twisted shadows," which represents the blood and spirit of the noble dead who were twisted by the authorities and were forgotten by the people.
+The twisted humanity and the blur of the right and wrong at that time were like "a thousand sails contest the Dead Sea"; a generation of poets felt lost and perplexed - it felt like "ice" after the "Ice Age."
+The "Ice Age" here represents the age before the enlightenment.
+The author was questioning why unreasonable chaos and disorders still filled the world even though humans had entered the age of reasoning.